All About Election Commission of India’s Model Code of Conduct

 • This was challenged in the Supreme Court and a concrete decision was taken on 16 April, 2001 with the agreement of the Central Government that MCC comes into force on the date the Election Commission announces the poll date.

-Highlights of the Code
+Highlights of the Model Code of Conduct

 • The code lays down standards and guidelines for all the political parties, their candidates and their supporters to follow for a fair elections.